Minister Reviews Measures Taken By Punjab Environment Protection Council - UrduPoint

 Minister Reviews Measures Taken By Punjab Environment Protection Council

-Punjab Minister for Environment Protection Department (EPD) M Rizwan Wednesday chaired a meeting and reviewed measures taken by the Punjab Environment Protection Council (PEPC)
+Punjab Provincial Minister for Environment Protection Department (EPD) M Rizwan on Wednesday chaired a meeting to review measures taken in accordance with the Punjab Environment Protection Council (PEPC) guidelines

-LAHORE, (UrduPoint / Pakistan Point News - 8th Jan, 2020 ) :Punjab Minister for Environment Protection Department (EPD) M Rizwan Wednesday chaired a meeting and reviewed measures taken by the Punjab Environment Protection Council (PEPC).
+LAHORE, (UrduPoint / Pakistan Point News - 8th Jan, 2020 ) :Punjab Provincial Minister for Environment Protection Department (EPD) M Rizwan on Wednesday chaired a meeting to review measures taken in accordance with the Punjab Environment Protection Council (PEPC) guidelines.

+Secretary EPD Saima Saeed informed the meeting that a provincial policy to control environmental changes would be initiated soon.

+The EPD director general told the meeting that teams had been constituted for taking action against illegal resource recovery units, established without approval in violation of Section 12 of the PEPA Act 1997, causing environmental pollution in violation of Section 11.

 Secretary Saima Saeed informed the meeting that a provincial policy to control environmental changes would be initiated soon, which has been approved by the Punjab chief minister.